raspberrypilearning/flower-generator/en/step_5.md

 ## Customisable flowers

 At the moment all the flowers are exactly the same.
-Let's add some inputs to the 'make flower' block so that flowers can be different colours and sizes and have different numbers of petals.
+Let's add some inputs to the `draw flower` block so that flowers can be different colours and sizes and have different numbers of petals.

-+ In Scratch you can use the 'set colour effect' block to change the colour of a sprite.
++ In Scratch you can use the `set colour effect` block to change the colour of a sprite.
 Change your 'draw flower' definition to change the colour:

 	![screenshot](images/flower-colour.png)